+Drive in less of Applicability HER EDUCATION INSTITUTION

+Principles of Deming Without modifications With modifications Not adaptable Not applicable

+Denning The definition of the mission of a with modifications

+1.o - Create higher education institution is a

+consistency of primordial task for the

+purpose materialization of the improvement

+parpeee of the quality.

+2.o - Adopt the All the members of the institution

+new should accept a plan based on the

+philosophy philosophy of total quality.

+3.o - Cease Although not an ideal

+dependence method notes are to be

+on inspection the only tool to classify

+the people.

+The abandonment of

+4.o - Minimize the businesses with base in prices

+total cost doesn't depend on

+10101 0051 the will of the

+institution.

+The institution customer's

+definition is one of the principal

+5.o - Improve and first obstacles that should be

+the system outlined.
+Then the institutions

+the system should motivate their

+participation in the several school

+activities.

+Clarifying their functions, the philosophy and the mission of the

+6.o - Institute institution all the employees can

+training on the contribute to the quality

+job improvement.
+Training is an

+important part.

+7.o - Adopt The Portuguese higher education

+and institute institutions can only speak about

+leadership quality

+loudoromp If leadership exist.

+Besides removing fear out of the

+system it is essential to have a continuous

+8.o - Drive out and consistent communication

+the fear that promotes a real involvement

+of all

+collaborators in the process.

+Working in teams is essential to

+eliminate the existent

+9.o - Break barriers between the

+down barriers departments of the institution and

+between improve knowledge and

+departments applicability of the tools and techniques of the quality which

+will produce better results in the

+process implementation.

+process implementation.
+1

-Principles of Applicability Not applicable Not applicable Deming Without modifications With modifications Not adaptable Not applicable 1 st - Create consistency of purpose The definition of the mission of a higher education institution is a primordial task for the materialization of the improvement of the quality.
-2 nd - Adopt the new philosophy All the members of the institution should accept a plan based on the philosophy of total quality.
-3 rd - Cease dependence on inspection Although not an ideal method notes are to be the only tool to classify the people.
-4 th - Minimize total cost The abandonment of the businesses with base in prices doesn't depend on the will of the institution.
-5 th - Improve the system The institution customer's definition is one of the principal and first obstacles that should be outlined.
-Then the institutions should motivate their participation in the several school activities.
-6 th - Institute training on the job Clarifying their functions, the philosophy and the mission of the institution all the employees can contribute to the quality improvement.
-Training is an important part.
-7 th - Adopt and institute leadership The Portuguese higher education institutions can only speak about quality If leadership exist.
-8 th - Drive out the fear Besides removing fear out of the system it is essential to have a continuous and consistent communication that promotes a real involvement of all collaborators in the process.
-9 th - Break down barriers between departments Working in teams is essential to eliminate the existent barriers between the departments of the institution and improve knowledge and applicability of the tools and techniques of the quality which will produce better results in the process implementation.
-10 th - Eliminate slogans, exhortations and goals The slogans, exhortations and goals can exist but within a recognition program.
-11 th - Eliminate work standards- quotas The work shares should be replaced by a wise and intelligent leadership.
-12 th - Promote the pride for the work To grow up pride in work it is necessary to create an appropriate work Environment, to eliminate the quantitative objectives and to centre the attention in the quality.
-13 th - Self improvement The institution should offer training and self improvement opportunities to all members.
-14 th - the transformation is task of all All the intervening parts of the institution should collaborate in the improvement of the process.
+10.o - Eliminate slogans, exhortations and goals The slogans, exhortations and goals can exist but within a recognition program.
+11.o - Eliminate work standards- quotas The work shares should be replaced by a wise and intelligent leadership.
+12.o - Promote the pride for the work To grow up pride in work it is necessary to create an appropriate work Environment, to eliminate the quantitative objectives and to centre the attention in the quality.
+13. o - Self improvement The institution should offer training and self improvement opportunities to all members.
+14.o - the transformation is task of all All the intervening parts of the institution should collaborate in the improvement of the process.